david-soto-m/amisgitpm/README.md

 - You can only install via https clones and not ssh.
 Given that you shouldn't really be interacting with the repos this shouldn't be a mayor problem, but it's a bummer

+# TODO

+- Update
+- glob in suggestions
+- Use thiserror
+- Document, Document, and Document
+- Write Wiki